piclas-framework/piclas/tools/ShocktubeScript/README.md

 # Usage of the Script

 To use the script, one must know how to conduct simulations with PICLas and which parameters are necessary.
 The script forwards most of the simulation parameters to the PICLas simulations unchanged, but some are adjusted based on the simulation case and enabled autoadjusts of simulation parameters.

-## Example: EAST-50-29

-This is the example case.
-It was a test in the EAST shock tube facility [[1]](#1) which is also an ESA reference case [[2]](#2).
-The results are published in [[3]](#3).
-The shock tube operates with air and reaches a shock speed of 10,300 m/s, meaning a significant amount of ionization occurs.
-During the test, the velocity of the shock front was measured, and spectra of the emitted light were recorded at different wavelengths.

 ## Setup of a Simulation